Finance Headhunters: Friend Or Foe?

 Investment banks, by contrast, don’t rely on headhunters as much because they are much larger and have dedicated HR teams.
 So you have to think about headhunters more once you’re already working in the industry and you’re looking to make a move elsewhere.

-I constantly stress how important networking is, and it’s no different here: headhunters can get you introductions, but you have a much higher chance of success if you have already spoken with people at the firm.
+I stress the importance of investment banking networking, and it’s no different here: headhunters can get you introductions, but you have a much higher chance of success if you have already spoken with people at the firm.

 Networking for exit opportunities can be more difficult because the firms are so much smaller than banks – but it always helps, and if your resume doesn’t match the job qualifications 100% you need to network your butt off anyway.